nntzuekai/Respector/README.md

 All the artifacts in the VM image have already been built and are ready for reproducing results.

 To test if Respector is operational, you can run Respector on `restcountries` API to generate the specification.
-Under the `AE` folder, execute the following commands.
+Under `AE` folder, execute the following commands.

 ```
 cd source